Singularities of equidistants and global centre symmetry sets of Lagrangian submanifolds: Introduction

 Finally, section \ref{css-class-Lag-curves} is devoted to the study of the GCS of Lagrangian curves.
 First, we state two theorems for the GCS of convex curves in $\mathbb R^2$ when no symplectic structure is considered.
-The results presented in Theorem \ref{curvestability} are not new (\cite{Ber}, \cite{Jan}, \cite{GH}-\cite{Gib2}), but, in Theorem \ref{globalresults} the inequality on the number of cusps of the CSS and the Wigner caustic, although straightforward from the results in \cite{GH}, had not been mentioned before.
+The results presented in Theorem \ref{curvestability} are not new (\cite{Ber}, \cite{Jan}, \cite{GH}-\cite{Gib2}), but, in Theorem \ref{globalresults} the inequality on the number of cusps of the CSS and the Wigner caustic had not been mentioned before.
 Pictures illustrate these theorems.
-Then, we specialize the results of section \ref{section-sing-GCS} to the case of Lagrangian curves, showing that most of the singularities which were affine-stable when no symplectic structure was considered are not affine-Lagrangian stable.

-In other words, although any smooth curve on $\mathbb R^2$ is Lagrangian, the singularities of their GCS are sensitive to the presence of a symplectic form to be accounted for, that is, there is a breakdown of the stability of many of these singularities.
+Then, we show that most of the singularities which were affine-stable when no symplectic structure was considered are not affine-Lagrangian stable.
+In other words, although any smooth curve on $\mathbb R^2$ is Lagrangian, the singularities of their GCS are sensitive to the presence of a symplectic form to be accounted for, that is, there is a breakdown of the stability of these singularities.
 This is similar to some results in \cite{D}-\cite{DR}.

 \